-Class S Shares are only available for subscription at the discretion of the ACD to large institutional investors who have a Link Agreement with the ACD.
+Shares in Class S are available to investors at the discretion of the ACD.

-Class G Shares are only available to eligible Shareholders.
+Shares in Class G are only available to Eligible Shareholders.
 Eligible Shareholders are those who are eligible at the ACD's discretion to invest in Class G Shares upon entering into an agreement with the ACD and fulfilling the eligibility conditions set by the ACD from time to time.
 Eligibility conditions currently include minimum holdings at a Share Class level and also minimum assets under management held by the investor across the range of UK domiciled funds operated by Janus Henderson Fund Management UK Limited.